rellimylime/Africa_Irrigation/Code/1_analyze_data/README.md

 - **3_Dams_AEI_Targeting_Ratios.ipynb**
   (transition notebook – located here for convenience, but part of the dam analysis workflow) Calculates CPIS targeting ratios relative to dam proximity in different aridity zones.

-- **4_Groundwater.ipynb**
-  (transition notebook – also part of the dam analysis workflow) Explores the relationship between groundwater productivity and CPIS siting.

 ## Inputs

 - Processed irrigation area tables (from AQUASTAT).